Projectively and affinely invariant PDEs on hypersurfaces: A general construction of --invariant PDEs on a homogeneous manifold

-Throughout this paper $M$ will be a smooth manifold of dimension $n+1$ and $S \subset M$ an embedded hypersurface of $M$, unless specified otherwise.
-Locally, in appropriate local coordinates, that is in a chart $(u,\x)=(u,x^1, \ldots, x^n)$ of $M$, the hypersurface $S$ can be described by an equation $u = f(\x) = f(x^1, \dots, x^n)$, where $f$~is a (locally defined) smooth function of the variables $x^1, \dots, x^n$, which we denote as a whole by the symbol $\x$ and refer to as the \emph{independent} variables, to distinguish them from the remaining coordinate $u$, that is the \emph{dependent} one.\footnote{A reader well versed in the standard literature about jet spaces may have noticed that we reversed the order of $\x$ and $u$: we indeed did so, as the dependent coordinate $u$ is going to play the role of ``transversal'' coordinate; this will become particularly clear in the case when $M$ is the Euclidean space $\EE^{n+1}$ and we take $\{e_0,e_1,\ldots,e_n\}$ as the orthonormal basis associated to the coordinates $(u,\x)$: doing so, we manage to keep the numerical ordering of the basis elements, while making $e_0$ a ``special element'' (had we stuck to the commonly used notation, we should have used the symbol $e_{n+1}$, which seems to suggest another independent variable $x^{n+1}$, rather than the dependent one).} We say that such a chart is \emph{admissible} for $S$ or, equivalently, that the hypersurface $S$ is (locally) admissible for the chart $(u,\x)$.
-We denote by $S_f$ the graph of $f$ and by
+of $M$, the hypersurface $S$ can be described by an equation $u = f(\x) = f(x^1, \dots, x^n)$, where $f$~is a smooth function of the variables $x^1, \dots, x^n$, that we refer to as the \emph{independent} variables, to distinguish them from the remaining coordinate $u$, that is the \emph{dependent} one.\footnote{A reader who is familiar with the standard literature about jet spaces may have noticed that we reversed the order of $\x$ and $u$: this choice will be more convenient for us as the coordinate $u$ will play the role of the ``$0^{\textrm{th}}$ coordinate''. } We say that such a chart is \emph{admissible} for $S$ or, equivalently, that the hypersurface $S$ is (locally) admissible for the chart $(u,\x)$.
+We denote by $S_f=S$ the graph of $f$:

-the $l$--jet of the function $f$ at the point $\x=(x^1,\dots,x^n)$, i.e., the Taylor expansion of $f$ at $\x$ up to order $l$.
-It is easy to see that, given two hypersurfaces passing through the same point $\pp\in M$, we can always find a chart (through $\pp$) of $M$ that is admissible for both: in other words, we can always assume that two hypersurfaces $S_1$ and $S_2$, in a neighborhood of a common point $\pp\in S_1\cap S_2$, are the graph of two functions $f_1$ and $f_2$, respectively.
-This paves the ground to the following fundamental definition. \begin{definition} Two hypersurfaces $S_{f_1}, \, S_{f_2}$ through a point $\pp = (u,\x)$ are called \emph{$l$--equivalent} at $\pp$ if $j^l_{\x}f_1= j^l_{\x}f_2$.
-The class of $l$-equivalent hypersurfaces to a given hypersurface $S$ at the point $\pp$ is denoted by $[S]^l_{\pp}$.
-The union